It’s been over a month since the return from Tasmania, and the dreams of the food are still lingering.

-There was still one thing at the market that I was buzzing about, and that was that giant furry mushroom.
+There was still one thing at the market that I was buzzing about: that giant furry mushroom.
 I simply had to have it.
 There was just one more stop returning to that wonderfully spartan shroom stand, and that was to visit Big Bruce.

 Unfortunately, we found that Bruce had the day off.
 Apparently, he’d been touring Tasmania for the past few days and was feeling a bit spent.

 We heard this from the oysters shuckers as they broke open the unlucky of Bruce’s family.

 Bruce is an oyster (yes, an oyster) from Bruny Island.
 What makes him so special is he’s a BIG oyster.
 They didn’t have the heart to kill this superman of a mollusc, so they kept him on board, and alive, as their mascot.

 So Bruce had the day off to bathe in some fresh Bruny Island water (but never directly in the actual ocean, which would be considered to contaminate their source).
 And so as to pay homage, but not overshadow, the holy experience of those oysters on Bruny Island, I got an oyster shooter.

 Maybe it was the shot, but by the time we came back around to the mushroom stand, my energy was palpable.

 “She’s back,” the mushroom seller said, announcing my wide-eyed approach.